 Wilhelm/Baynes; pps.
 56-57, 204-205

 InnerPeaceFellowship.org is the web site of an informal fellowship of volunteers, and most of us have been practicing mantra meditation now for over 40 years.
 Our purpose is to help increase inner peace, to educate about non-divisive beliefs, and to build fellowship based on the universal concerns of all humanity.
-To those ends we operate web sites that are used by over a million people in 217 countries.
+To those ends we operate web sites that are used by over a million new people each year in 217 countries.

 Many of us grew up in the traditional western churches of our families and left those churches in search of other ways of gaining inner peace.
 In the decades that followed we studied eastern religions, listened to holy men, lived with saints, and spent considerable time alone in high, remote mountains.